Coffee – More Than a Drink, a Foundation of Culture

 In Vietnam, we don’t say “let’s meet at the coffee shop.”
 We simply say, “let’s have a coffee.”
 Because here, coffee is not just a drink—it’s a way to connect, to share stories, and to build community.

 This spirit of connection has always been part of coffee’s journey.
-More than a thousand years ago, coffee first appeared in Muslim prayer gatherings, creating a space where people could come together.
-By the 16th century, the first coffee house in Istanbul became much more than a place to sell drinks.
-It turned into a hub of economic, cultural, and social life—where people of all backgrounds gathered to play chess, exchange news, discuss ideas, and even find business opportunities.
+More than a thousand years ago, coffee first appeared in Muslim prayer gatherings, creating a sacred space where people could come together.
+By the 16th century, the first coffee houses in Istanbul had become more than places to sell drinks.
+They turned into lively centers of cultural and social life—where people played chess, exchanged news, discussed ideas, and found new opportunities.